QUEENSTOWN TRAIL EXPANSION PLANS

 CORONET LOOP MTB AND WALKING TRAIL

 This project has been a long time coming.
 The Queenstown Trails Trust has been working tirelessly with multiple stakeholders to bring this project into fruition.
 The exceptional generosity of the Soho Properties Landowner has seen 53,000ha of magnificent land gifted to the people of NZ by way of QEII National Covenant.
 An intermediate grade MTB (and walking) trail starting at the top of Bush Creek, traversing the front face of Coronet Peak to the base of the Rude Rock trail, down Long Gully and up over Greengates Saddle before returning to the Macetown Road via Deep Creek and Coronet Creek.
 The first stage of the trail is completed, and we have uncovered some interesting local mining history along the way.
 Phase 2 which will take you from Deep Creek and Coronet Creek out to Arrowtown is currently under construction.
 We can't wait to open this new epic 56k backcountry trail.
 Watch this space or sign up for updates via QTT's email newsletter (at the bottom of this page).

 WORLD CLASS TRAIL MAINTENANCE PROGRAMME - From good to great!

 To continue offering a world class network of trails, each year we work closely with QLDC and national government on trail maintenance prioritisation and planned upgrades on specific sections of the trails.
 Thanks to the Ministry of Business, Innovation and Employment's (MBIE) ‘Maintaining the quality of great rides’ fund, we are able to undertake a variety of work to take our trail from ‘good to great’.

-If you enjoyed our trails and would like to help us build more, please show your support by becoming a Friend of the Queenstown Trails Trust today.
-All donations go back to making the Queenstown Trails even greater.
+If you enjoy our trails and would like to help us build more, please show your support by becoming a Friend of the Queenstown Trails Trust today.
+All donations go back into making the Queenstown Trails even greater.